diyanarula15/TempStat/README.md

 # TempStat
-#Project Description

-TempStat is a C program designed to analyze large-scale weather station temperature data.
-The program processes a text file containing millions of temperature measurements from various weather stations and calculates key statistical metrics (minimum, maximum, and mean temperature) for each station.
+**TempStat** is a high-performance C program designed to process and analyze large-scale weather station temperature data efficiently.
+It handles massive datasets, calculating essential statistical metrics such as the minimum, maximum, and mean temperature for each weather station.

-Features
+## Features

-#Dual implementation approach:

-Memory-mapped I/O (mmap) implementation
-Standard file I/O (fread) implementation

-Efficient handling of large datasets (50+ million rows) Statistical analysis per weather station Memory-efficient data processing
+- **Dual Implementation Approach**:
+  - **Memory-mapped I/O (mmap)**: Leverages memory mapping for fast file access and processing.
+  - **Standard File I/O (fread)**: Uses traditional file reading for compatibility and comparison.
+- **Efficient Data Handling**:
+  - Optimized for datasets with over 50 million temperature records.
+  - Processes large files without excessive memory usage.
+- **Statistical Analysis**:
+  - Calculates per-weather-station metrics: minimum, maximum, and mean temperatures.

+## How It Works

+TempStat processes a text file containing rows of temperature measurements from various weather stations.
+Each row in the input file typically includes:
+- Weather station ID
+- Recorded temperature
+- Timestamp (optional, depending on the dataset)

+The program computes the following metrics for each station:
+- **Minimum Temperature**: The lowest recorded temperature.
+- **Maximum Temperature**: The highest recorded temperature.
+- **Mean Temperature**: The average temperature across all records.

+## Prerequisites

+- A C compiler .
+- A dataset containing temperature records in a plain text format.